paxdev/paxdev.github.io/_posts/2018-11-13-creating-a-local-nuget-config-for-docker-builds.md

 docker-compose build
 ```

-I save this next to my docker-compose.yml which is also next to my `.sln` solution file.
+I save this next to my docker-compose.yml.

 The final step is to use the `dockerfile` to tell the Docker build to pull in our generated configuration